coder/docs/cli/file-sync.md

        $ ssh coder.yourName
    ```

-1. Identify your project directory and Environment name, then create the sync
+1. Identify your project directory and environment name, then create the sync
    session.
 Note that the folder must exist on the remote server before you
    begin this step: